63 Fall Equinox Recipes to Celebrate Mabon

 As an Amazon Associate we earn from qualifying purchases.
 This post may contain affiliate links from Amazon and other sites that we collect a share of sales from.
 You may learn more here.

-Mabon is the pagan holiday that celebrates the Fall Equinox, which occurs between September 20th and September 24th in the Northern Hemisphere.
-The holiday marks the beginning of Fall.
+Mabon is the pagan holiday that celebrates the Fall Equinox, which occurs between September 21st and September 24th in the Northern Hemisphere.
+The holiday marks the beginning of Fall, honors the second harvest, and is the astronomical time when day and night are about equal.

 What Is Mabon?